Opentrons/opentrons/api/docs/v2/new_pipette.rst

 Pipettes
 ########

 When writing a protocol, you must inform the Protocol API about the pipettes you will be using on your robot.
-The :py:meth:`.ProtocolContext.load_instrument` function provides this information.
-Calling this function returns an :py:class:`.InstrumentContext` object.
+The :py:meth:`.ProtocolContext.load_instrument` function provides this information and returns an :py:class:`.InstrumentContext` object.

 For information about liquid handling, see :ref:`v2-atomic-commands` and :ref:`v2-complex-commands`.